kavai77/passwordmanager/README.md

 we can restore the old encrypted data, so it can be decrypted with the old master password.

-Please not that this project is a Google Cloud Platform based application.
+Please note that this project is a Google Cloud Platform based application.
-We use the following library from GCP:
+We use the following libraries from GCP:
 * Google Users API
 * Datastore